 The availability of ready meals are not as popular compared to back in the UK, and usually, you will only find a small section of this in the supermarket.
 Of course, we do not completely deny ourselves from junk food, but it’s much more of a treat nowadays than a daily thing.

 I read an article today about school lunches from around the world, it’s interesting to see what the rest of the world offer its children on a daily basis.

 My boys attend a private school, and with the long schedule of 9-5 pm it’s easier to stay in school for lunch.
-My 7 year old specially took a few months to adjust.
+My 7-year-old especially took a few months to adjust.
 I remember a time when he refused to go to school because it was ‘lentils day’.
-From a 7 year old point of view, I can see his problem, but it didn’t take too long before he finally accepted that there is nothing he can do about it.
+From a 7-year-old point of view, I can see his problem, but it didn’t take too long before he finally accepted that there is nothing he can do about it.
 He’s still not a fan of lentils but at least now, I don’t get a half an hour whine about it!

-Below is a screenshot of my boys typical Spanish school menu, you will probably recognise many items, such as tortillas, paella, longanizas, spaghetti and so on.
+Below is a screenshot of my boys typical Spanish school menu.
+You will probably recognise many items, such as tortillas, paella, longanizas, spaghetti and so on.
 They also give the children a balance of beans (lentils, lentejas and chickpeas, garbanzos).
 Fish and seafood are also served on a weekly basis.
-Side dishes such as bread and salad also accompanies the main meal, and desserts can be yoghurt or a piece of fruit.
+Side dishes such as bread and salad also accompany the main meal, and desserts can be yoghurt or a piece of fruit.

 Spanish school menu: February 2015

-Since moving here, we have certainly change the way we eat for the better.
-McDonalds and junkfood are only there for treat days, whereas back in the UK, my eldest son would probably visit a chip shop on his way back from school as well as having snacks in between!
+Since moving to Spain, we have certainly change the way we eat for the better.
+McDonald’s and junk food are only there for treat days, whereas back in the UK, my eldest son would probably visit a chip shop on his way back from school as well as having snacks in between!